VagosTurbo/Netflix-Sleep-Timer/README.md

 ## Features

-- Set a timer to automatically pause Netflix (works also on HBO, YouTube, ...) after a specified duration.
+- Set a timer to automatically pause Netflix after a specified duration.
 - Save quick timer settings for easy access.
 - Pause, resume, or cancel the timer at any time.
 - Simple and intuitive user interface.
+- **New Feature:** You can now type numbers directly to set the timer and press Enter to start the timer without clicking on the input field.

 ## Installation